avelaxonov/cuttlefish-game/README.md

 ## About

-You are one cuttlefish, hatched alone on a coral reef, roughly the size of a thumbnail.
-Nothing is guarding you.
-You have a handful of months to live, which is the truth about cuttlefish, and in that time you have to eat enough to grow, stay unseen by everything that hunts, dig a home out of the sand, and if you manage all of that, leave a clutch of eggs fastened to your own ceiling.
+You are a cuttlefish, hatched alone on a coral reef.
+You have a handful of months to live, and in that time you have to eat enough to grow, stay unseen by everything that hunts, build a home, and, if lucky, leave a clutch of eggs.

-Then you play your own heir on the same reef, inheriting the water your parent left behind — including the algae they never cleared and the strength they built or spent.
+Then you play your own heir.
+Hatchlings disperse on the current, the way real ones do, so the heir wakes on an unfamiliar stretch of reef, but it carries what the last life made of itself: the strength or the frailty your parent bred into the line, and, at the far edge of the new map, the silted ruin of the den you were born in, with your keepsakes still in it if you go and dig them out.

 > **Hatch.
 Hunt.
 Hide.
 Hand it down.**

-Most lives end without a clutch.
-That is the honest version, and the game does not hide it.
-It is a quiet, watchful game rather than a fast one.
-Camouflage matters more than speed.
-Nothing here can be fought head-on and won.

 ---

 ## Why I made it

-It began as an easter egg — a small cuttlefish hidden on my personal site, a thing you could find if you poked at the page long enough.
-People kept finding it, and I kept wanting it to have somewhere to swim to.
-I started building it that reef in **July 2026**, and it stopped being an easter egg somewhere around the second week.
+It began as an easter egg: a small cuttlefish hidden on my personal site, a thing you could find if you poked at the page long enough.
+But I kept wanting it to make into into something bigger.

-What kept me going was the animal itself.
-A cuttlefish is colour-blind and still the finest colourist in the ocean.
-Three hearts, W-shaped pupils, skin it thinks with.
-It lives about a year, breeds once, and dies — and that is not a tragedy to it, it is the shape of the life.
-I wanted a game where that shape was the design rather than a failure state.

 ---